benmvp/benmvp.com/content/minishops/zero-to-react-with-hooks/index.md

 - Experience building web user interfaces with HTML, CSS, and JavaScript DOM APIs
 - Experience with modern JavaScript syntax and asynchronous patterns like `Promise` & `async`/`await`

-## This may not be for you if you...
+## This minishop may not be for you if you...

-- Already have experience developing in React with class components (consider the [React Component Classes to Hooks]() minishop instead)
+- Already have experience developing in React with class components (consider the [Migrating to React Hooks](/minishops/migrating-to-react-hooks/) minishop instead)
-- Already have dabbled with hooks in React (consider the [TypeScript for React Developers](/minishops/typescript-for-react-developers/) minishop instead)
+- Already have dabbled with React Hooks (consider the [TypeScript for React Developers](/minishops/typescript-for-react-developers/) minishop instead)

-## What are "minishops"?
+## What are “minishops”?

 Minishops by Ben Ilegbodu are fully-remote workshops that last about 3 hours.
 They're highly-focused, covering only the concepts you want to learn so that you can level up your skills and get on with the rest of your day.
-By keeping it short, you’re able to absorb and retain the information before fatigue sets in and other distractions get in the way.
+By keeping it short, you’re able to absorb and retain the information before fatigue sets in and other distractions get in your way.

 To learn more about minishops, read the [Introducing Minishops]() blog post.